TinoRabe/Blog-Netlify/site/content/post/powerapps-portals-project-ramp-up-requirements-gathering.md

 [Expected result: User is redirected to Azure AD B2C login page & the Azure AD B2C login page shows or company logo]

-- Step: Enter Microsoft test account 'ABC-123' and submit [Expected result: User is redirected Portal and is signed in without further action; n the upper right hand corner, the username 'ABC-123' is displayed]
+- Step: Enter Microsoft test account 'ABC-123' and submit [Expected result: User is redirected Portal and is signed in without further action; in the upper right hand corner, the username 'ABC-123' is displayed]

 ** Quality Gates: **\
 This certainly is not a must have, but best practice.
 A quality gate defines the availability of a critical building block of your solution, especially as it can have a depedency to subsequent building blocks.
 In our example this could be 'External authentication working and tested as expected'.